 Present Day Pardee

 But the legacy of leadership and service at Pardee didn’t end in the twentieth century.
-Today, 50% of Pardee’s leadership team is made up of women.
-Our board includes notable women from multiple industries as does the Pardee Hospital Foundation Board.
-In January of 2021, Natascha Lautenschlaeger, M.D., a Board-certified family medicine physician and hospitalist, was named Pardee UNC Health Care’s Chief of Staff, the first female, non-US national to hold this role at Pardee.
+Today, our board includes notable women from multiple industries as does the Pardee Hospital Foundation Board.
 Female physicians, nurses, laboratory technicians, assistants, surgeons, and administrative leaders can be found throughout Pardee – and it is thanks to the rich history of trailblazing women that this culture exists.

 Too many women to name have shaped our community and health care system and continue today to lead us forward.
 Today, and every day, we thank the women and their families who have supported and improved access to care in our community.